-I hereby order that this tenancy is ended and I grant the Landlord an Order of Possession.
-This decision is final and binding and the order must be served on the
+Accordingly, I hereby order that this tenancy is ended and I grant the Landlord an Order of Possession.
+This order must be served on the Respondent and may be filed in the Supreme Court and enforced as an order of that Court.